The 5 Love Languages in Regular Words

 5. Do nice stuff.

-One will work best.
+One of these strategies will work best on your partner.
 You have to figure out which it is by observing your partner, asking them, and experimenting.
 Once you find the right strategy, use it over and over to keep the bitchy beast at bay and have a happy relationship.

 Tame the Beast

-But there’s one secret strategy that works.
+But there’s one secret, simple strategy that works.
 Once you figure it out, neutralizing the beast becomes straightforward.

-That strategy is one of the so-called “5 Love Languages.”
+That strategy is one of the following so-called “5 Love Languages.”

 1. Say Nice Stuff